 Accommodations: Garmisch USA, 10 miles east of Cable, has seven rooms and a suite in the lodge and 12 guest homes, including the five-bedroom, five-bathroom Blarney Castle.
 Its atmospheric restaurant serves German cuisine and has a great view of the lake.

 The Cable Nature Lodge, seven miles east of Cable, has seven rooms and the Rookery Pub and Cafe.

 A trail ride winds through the forest east of Cable.

-Recreation Rental Properties in Cable has 50 properties in the area.
+Recreation Rental Properties in Cable rents many properties in the area.

 Dining: All of the lodges above have restaurants, but the Cable Nature Lodge's Rookery has the most interesting menu and is known for its fresh-fish "UN-Fry'' with such entrees as pan-seared mahi-mahi with saffron risotto and avocado-mango salsa.